ViktorChizh/Sandbox/README.md

 # Sandbox
-# completed training at FREECODECAMP, received 3 certificates.
+Completed training at FREECODECAMP, received 3 certificates.
-# Some tasks that I performed in CODEWARS.
+Some tasks that I performed in CODEWARS.
-# After I start studying in it-incubator I will stop copying here.
+After I start studying in it-incubator I will stop copying here.
-# Records will be maintained on the it-incubator platform's.
+Records will be maintained on the it-incubator platform's.